MatrixEditor/caterpillar/_sources/tutorial/basics.rst.txt

 Context
 -------

-*Caterpillar* uses a special :class:`Context` to keep track of the current packing or unpacking process.
+*Caterpillar* uses a special :class:`~caterpillar.context.Context` to keep track of the current packing or unpacking process.
 A context contains special variables, which are discussed in the :ref:`context-reference` reference in detail.

-The current object that is being packed or parsed can be referenced with a shortcut :code:`this`.
+The current object that is being packed or parsed can be referenced with a shortcut :attr:`~caterpillar.context.this`.
-Additionally, the parent object (if any) can be referenced by using :code:`parent`.
+Additionally, the parent object (if any) can be referenced by using :attr:`~caterpillar.context.parent`.

 .. code-block:: python